mhammerc/ushare-desktop/README.md

 ### What is Uplimg ?

 Uplimg is an instant user-frendly file sharing tool.
-It permits you to share images and other files in less time.
+It permits you to share images and multiples other files in less time.

 ~~Uplimg can control your brain, so this text is not writed but you also can read it !~~ :D

 ### In developpement

-Uplimg is actually in intensive development.
+Uplimg is actually in development, so it's in evolution.
 Options are added in the time.
 You can contribute to the project by adding issue(s) and/or create pull requests.

 ### Downloads

-Only Windows is officialy supported.
-You can try to compile it on Linux and Mac but you can get some problems.
+In the time, only the Windows version is stable and available in downloads.
+If you want to use Uplimg on MAC ou LINUX, you can try to compilate, you should have somes bugs.
 You need the latest version of Qt, Qxt and SFML.

 #####Pre-release 0.5 :
 - [Pre-release binary 0.5](https://github.com/Imote/Uplimg/releases/download/0.5/uplimg-0.5-x86-W.zip)